Evil Geniuses: Rocket League

+On January 26, 2023, Evil Geniuses announced that they were leaving Rocket-League.

 Dota 2

 After the International 2011, Evil Geniuses announced their new Dota 2 team in October 2011.
 This roster included Clinton "Fear" Loomis, Rasmus Berth "MiSeRy" Filipsen, Jimmy "DeMoN" Ho, Amel "PlaymatE' Barudzija, and Pers Anders Olsson "Pajkatt" Lille.

 EG acquired Kurtis "Aui_2000" Ling from Cloud9 in December 2014 and Sumail from Pakistan.
 On August 8, 2015, Evil Geniuses beat CDEC Gaming to win The International 2015, securing a first-time championship and winning a total of US$6,616,014, which was one of the largest purses ever awarded in esports.
 They were also the first American-based team to win the event.
 A week later, Aui_2000 was released from his contract with the team, with former member Arteezy replacing him on the roster.

 EG finished third at both the Frankfurt Major 2015 and the Shanghai Major 2016.
 On March 22, Arteezy and UNiVeRsE left the team to join Team Secret.
 On March 25, EG announced that former members Aui_2000 and Bulba would rejoin the roster to fill these vacancies.

 EG placed third at The International 2016.
 After the tournament the team released ppd and Fear, who both decided to retire from playing Dota 2 to pursue other opportunities within the organization.
 They were replaced by Andreas Franck "Cr1t-" Nielsen, who would go on to become the new captain, and Arteezy.